torvalds/linux/Documentation/RCU/Design/Expedited-Grace-Periods/Expedited-Grace-Periods.rst

 In earlier implementations, the task requesting the expedited grace period also drove it to completion.
-This straightforward approach had the disadvantage of needing to account for POSIX signals sent to user tasks, so more recent implementations use the Linux kernel's workqueues (see Documentation/core-api/workqueue.rst).
+This straightforward approach had the disadvantage of needing to account for POSIX signals sent to user tasks, so more recent implementations use the GNU/Linux kernel's workqueues (see Documentation/core-api/workqueue.rst).

 The requesting task still does counter snapshotting and funnel-lock